OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 #### Add the database, schema and table

-If you look at the `connectionURL` attribute from the `/etc/tomcat9/context.xml` file defined above you will see that we are saving session information into:
+If you look at the `connectionURL` attribute from the `/etc/tomcat9/context.xml` file defined above, you will see we are saving session information into:

 * The database called `tomcat`.
 * The schema called `session`.